8 Female Players of Indian Origin who played for other Countries

 8. Trisha Chetty (South Africa)

-Like her team-mate Ismail, Chetty also has her base in India, and this prolific Wicket-keeper batter has been the pillar of the RSA women cricket for quite a few years.
-In a World Cup where Mithali Raj and Jhulan Goswami found themselves at new height, Trisha Chetty added her name to the leader boards when in Taunton earlier this week she rose to top spot for most wicket-keeper dismissals in women’s One-Day Internationals.
+Like her team-mate Ismail, Chetty also has her base in India, and this prolific Wicket-keeper batter has been the pillar of the RSA women’s cricket for quite a few years.
+In a World Cup where Mithali Raj and Jhulan Goswami found themselves at new heights, Trisha Chetty added her name to the leaderboards when in Taunton earlier this week she rose to the top spot for most wicket-keeper dismissals in women’s One-Day Internationals.
 Going into the semi-final, Chetty has 134 dismissals, one ahead of Rebecca Rolls, the former New Zealand player.
-Of those, 92 are catches and 42 are stumping.
-At the same time she is also a handy batter who stood for the cause of the team.
+Of those, 92 are catches, and 42 are stumping.
+At the same time, she is also a handy batter who stands for the cause of the team.
 Though she started batting down the order but gradually she climbed the ladder to bat at one down or sometimes she opens.
-2408 runs in 98 matches with 16 half centuries only proves the point.
+2408 runs in 98 matches with 16 half-centuries only proves the point.

 Liked the story?
 Leave a comment here